 The Graduate Program in Anthropology (PPGAnt) at UFPel linked to the Department of Anthropology and Archeology, offers Masters and Doctorate courses in Anthropology with areas of concentration in Anthropology and Archeology.
-The program follows the proposal developed at the UFPel Bachelor’s Degree in Anthropology, with a line of education in Social and Cultural Anthropology and another in Archeology.
+The program follows the proposals developed in the Bachelor’s degrees in Anthropology and Archeology at UFPel.

 The Program proposes to strengthen the relationship between Anthropology and Archeology, encouraging approaches that emphasize both synchronic and diachronic aspects in the study of culture.
 Sharing interest in the concepts of ethnography and interculturality, the areas of concentration seek to foster studies on border realities, stimulated by the very geographical location of UFPel, on the southern limits of Brazil.
 In PPGAnt, ethnography is seen as the possibility of a composition between the recognition of the symbolic nature of culture and a methodology capable of producing ways to recognize this reality in its varied dimensions, adding its anthropological, archaeological and historical elements.
 We focus our reflexive efforts on problematizing discontinuity and interconnection, the dynamics between limit and flow, the aggregation of differences between the sides of the border.
 Whether in the past of Amerindian populations, or in the present of these and other colonized groups, social or political boundaries do not mark insurmountable boundaries between cultures, social groups and ways of thinking – rather, they mark places of encounter, conflict and negotiation.